Rcomian/STS/README.md

 Wave Folder: Orphaned module from JE ported to V1.
 Will be POLY at a later date.

 LFOPoly:  16 channel LFO for polyphonic modulation.
 Independent Frequency, Waveshape, ans Pule Width per LFO.
-Polyphonic CV inputs for Frequency, Waveshape, ans Pule Width.
+Polyphonic CV inputs for Frequency, Waveshape, and Pule Width, along with Reset trigger input